The History of Kangra

-In ancient times the control excercised by the states on the outline posts of the principalities of the states must have been very loose.
-The local rulers called Ranas, Thakurs and other petty chiefs in the hills must have reigned supreme within their respectice domains.
-However they owed their allegiance to some Rajput Raja controlling a large number of small principalities.
+In ancient times the control exercised by the states on the outline posts of the principalities of the states must have been very loose.
+The local rulers called Ranas, Thakurs and other petty chiefs in the hills must have reigned supreme within their respective domains.
+However, they owed their allegiance to some Rajput Raja controlling a large number of small principalities.

 From ancient times the Katoch rulers have been ruling over Kangra.
 The historical records testify that there was a Katoch ruler of Trigarta even at the times of the invasion of Alexander the Great in 326 BC.
 The armies of the Macedonian King did not cross the Beas River and the place from where they returned back to Greece is known as Kotgarh near Pathankot.